 Family doesn’t equal being contracted to do criminal work.

 If you’re being asked to compromise on something that’s about you or your arrangement, decide what works for you and then let them know.
 It might not be exactly what they wanted, but it’s your compromise, so they also have to compromise.
 My family didn’t want my stepfather walking me down the aisle, but I said both could or only he would, so they had to suck it up.

 If you’re the only one being expected to compromise, that’s not compromising; it’s losing.

 Don’t be wishy-washy and passive.
-I know it’s easy to agree now, backtrack later or to make disagreeing noises or vague protestations without actually saying ‘No’ or whatever it is you’re being indirect about.
+I know it’s easy to agree now, backtrack later or make disagreeing noises or vague protestations without actually saying “No” or whatever you’re being indirect about.
 When you hint, though, that means no direct message and opening you up to negotiation.
-I offered to do something, they then asked for something else.
-I did say no but then I also sort of intimated that I might be able to do the other.
-This morning I said, “This is what I’m doing [the original offer]” and they accepted it.
+I recently offered to do something, and the person then asked for something else.
+I did say no, but then I also sort of intimated that I might be able to do the other.
+This morning I said, “This is what I’m doing [the original offer]”, and they accepted it.
 Be direct and firm.

-If you show fear to family members who know how to play you, they know your ‘tell’ or even your Achilles heel.
-So look at how you can neutralise your tell (it could be as simple as not biting the bait when they create conflict) or addressing the vulnerability.
+If you show fear to family members who know how to play you, they know your tell or even your Achilles heel.
+So look at how you can neutralise your tell (it could be as simple as not biting the bait when they create conflict) or address the vulnerability.

-Nobody can use something against you that you’re not using against you.
+Nobody can use something against you that you’re not using against yourself.

 Always remember that a lot of how people react to you not jumping to their beat as you used to is about their discomfort in their comfort zone.
 But it’s not up to you to manage that, so get on with managing your own comfort…with boundaries.